arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/README.md

 1. Download latest ZIP file from https://github.com/espressif/esp32-camera.git into the esp32-cam subfolder

-2. Delete `examples` folder from the archive
+2. Delete `examples` and `test` folders from the archive

+3. Delete **ALL FILES** in the sketch folder except `esp32-cam*.ino` and `camera_pins.h`

+4. In the archive subfolder `esp32-camera-master/target` delete subfolders for `esp32s2` and `esp32s3` - I have not tested with those ones

-3. unzip using `unzip -j esp32-cam-master.zip` command.
+5. unzip using `unzip -jo esp32-camera-master.zip` command.
 This will place all files in the same folder

-   **NOTE:** please observe the `-j` flag: the sketch assumes all files are in the same folder.
+   **NOTE:** please observe the `-jo` flag: the sketch assumes all files are in the same folder and will overwrite the existing old files without asking for confirmation.